Visa Bulletin Explained: Why Simple Math Won’t Predict Your Green Card Timing

 While you may not be able to pinpoint exactly when your priority date will be current, you can take proactive steps:

-• Stay informed.
+- ✅ Stay informed.
 Keep track of visa bulletin updates but understand their limitations.
+Applicants should monitor the Visa Bulletin to determine when they are eligible to file applications or submit a status application.

-• Be open to alternate strategies.
+- ✅ Be open to alternate strategies.
 If eligible, consider filing an I-140 petition in a faster category, like EB-1.
+If a category does not remain current or if further requests for visa numbers are not being accepted, applicants may need to consider other status applications or filing in a different category.

 Final Thoughts: Predicting Your Green Card Timeline is Tricky